 specifies the name of a Teradata database to which the scoring functions and formats are published.
-This argument enables you to publish the scoring functions and formats to a shared database where other users can access them.

-Interaction:The database that is specified by the DATABASE argument takes precedence over the database that you specify in the INDCONN macro variable.
+Interaction: The database that is specified by the DATABASE argument takes precedence over the database that you specify in the INDCONN macro variable.
 For more information, see "Macro Run Process" on page 20.